faisalsnour/faisalsnour/README.md

 ### Hi there 👋

 My name is Faisal.
 I am a Front-end Developer and Accessibility Professional.
 I have experience in designing, developing, and testing web applications.
 I have BSc in Information Technology & Computing with practical knowledge in Web Accessibility to develop and implement responsive, modern, and accessible visual designs.
-In September 2021, Faisal will begin Master of Art in Information Systems & Technology at York University.
+In September 2021, I will begin Master of Art in Information Systems & Technology at York University.

 - 🔭 I’m currently working on re-building my personal website
 - 🌱 I’m currently learning Redux and react stripe.js